Varanus92/Clock-to-Seven-Segment-Baysis3/README.md

 Loading the Bitstream to the Baysis3 Board and see the results!

-*note: Taken into account the diffrance in connection of the anodes/cathods in Baysis3 and PmodSSD
+*note: Taken into account the diffrance in connection of the anodes/cathods in Baysis3 and PmodSSD.

 Demonstration link: